irazasyed/telegram-bot-sdk/README.md

 $telegram = new Telegram('BOT TOKEN', true);
 ```

 If you want all the requests to be asynchronous non-blocking requests and only a specific call to be synchronous request,
 you can pass the `setAsyncRequest(false)` before making an API call, see above for example.

 This means that we are sending the request and not waiting for a response.
 The TelegramResponse object that you will get back has NULL for HTTP status code.

 ## Additional information

+> The library takes advantage of the amazing Laravel Collection API to automatically map the data.
+> So it's a lot easier to work with the array of data.
+Supports all the methods listed on the [official docs](http://laravel.com/docs/5.1/collections).

 Any issues, feedback, suggestions or questions please use issue tracker [here](https://github.com/irazasyed/telegram-bot-sdk/issues).